 As citizens of the kingdom of God, Christians are automatically at war with the kingdom of Satan.
 The ensuing conflict in which you and I engage is one of the means God uses to bring us to maturity so we can rule and reign with Christ.
 The struggles and tests we face are a necessary part of our growth process.

 How does God use testing in our lives?
-In this issue of the Teaching Letters of Derek Prince, we will look to the Word of God for helpful answers to that question.
+In this Teaching Letter we will look to the Word of God for helpful answers to that question.

 “What is man... that You should visit him every morning, and test him every moment?”
 (Job 7:17-18)